SubrataSarkar32/tb-and-pneumonia-detection/README.md

 ## Overview

-This kernel was made in response to "Dream Big Championship" held by "Internshala".
-Happy machine learning!
+This kernel was made in response to speed up the diagnosis by technicians.
+Happy deep learning!

 To install dependencies run >pip install -r requirements.txt